Have you ever wondered about which months are considered Spring months in the USA? Then you are not alone!

 Temperatures are mild in Alaska in spring.
 It’s Alaska, so “mild” is relative, but spring is warmer than the dead of winter.

-Soaking in hot water while the air’s still crisp, maybe even with Northern Lights dancing above?
+Soaking in hot water while the air’s still crisp, maybe even with the Northern Lights dancing above?
 Doesn’t get much better and I am definitely a huge fan!

 4. Savannah, GA